 Currently, WiFi remains the prominent wireless technology for enterprise networks.
 CBRS may soon change that.
 Private LTE CBRS is built for large-scale industrial and commercial use to help answer the increasing demand for wireless solutions in buildings and across campuses.
 A private (CBRS) LTE will provide additional built-in Quality of Service (QoS), enabling prioritization based on the application.

-THE 3 TIERS of CBRS
+The 3 Tiers of CBRS

-Tier I – Incumbent Access – Incumbent Access users are grandfathered licences for protection against harmful interference from Priority Access Licensees (Tier 2) and General Authorized Access (Tier 3) users.
+Incumbent Access users are grandfathered licenses for protection against harmful interference from Priority Access Licensees (Tier 2) and General Authorized Access (Tier 3) users.
 They include authorized federal users in the 3550-3700 MHz band, Fixed Satellite Service (space-to-Earth) earth stations in the 3600-3650 MHz band.

-Tier 2 – Priority Access – The Priority Access tier consists of Priority Access Licenses (PALs) that will be licensed on a county-by-county basis through competitive bidding.
-Each PAL consists of a 10 megahertz channel within the 3550-3650 MHz band.
+The Priority Access tier consists of Priority Access Licenses (PALs) that will be licensed on a county-by-county basis through competitive bidding.
+Each PAL consists of a ten megahertz channel within the 3550-3650 MHz band.
 PALs are 10-year renewable licenses.
-PALs must protect and accept interference from Incumbent Access users but also receive protection from General Authorized Access users.
+PALs must protect and accept interference from Incumbent Access users and receive protection from General Authorized Access users.

 The GAA tier is licensed-by-rule to permit open, flexible access to the band for the widest possible group of potential users.
 GAA users can operate throughout the 3500-3700 MHz band.
-GAA users must not cause harmful interference to Incumbent Access users or Priority Access Licensees and must accept interference from these users.
+GAA users must not cause harmful interference to Incumbent Access users or Priority Access Licensees and must accept these users' interference.
 And GAA users have no expectation of interference protection from other GAA users.

-There is no question that the demand for wireless access will continue to grow, driven by cell phone advances, and a growing number of IoT applications.
+There is no question that the demand for wireless access will continue to grow, driven by cell phone advances and a growing number of IoT applications.
 Once fully implemented, it is equally certain that CBRS will be a major part of that growth.